 In your first month….

 Look up and book up.
 Check out Storyhouse for cinema, theatre and general arty happenings and get your hands on some advance tickets.
 Consider The Chef’s Table and The Sticky Walnut for those special occasion dinners.
 It’s a tourist hot spot, but get yourself to Chester Zoo (it really is top notch- especially if you can avoid the crowds on a week day).
 Get lost in the Grosvenor Garden Centre, it’s a short drive out of town and it has everything remotely outdoorsy over 14 acres.
-Do yourself a favor and don’t leave without their cherry scones and clotted cream.
-Stock up your cellar for your housewarming event at Corks Out or Chester Beer and Wine.
-Both do wonderful tasting evenings if you like a tipple.
+Do yourself a favour and don’t leave without their cherry scones and clotted cream.
+Stock up your cellar for your housewarming event at Corks Out, Whitmore & White or Chester Beer and Wine.
+All do wonderful tasting evenings if you like a tipple.
 When you’re in need of a retreat, take advantage of the £99 day pass (inc lunch and three treatments) at The Doubletree by Hilton Hotel and Spa.

 For the long haul…

 A great lunch pitstop to brighten up your working week is Gustum; it’s relatively new to Chester and a leafy little cafe where the special changes daily.
 Ask for a rainbow latte.
 For bespoke and reclaimed solid wood furniture hot foot it down to Langhorns – the team there really know what they’re doing and the sale pieces are a steal.
-Decorate that new coffee table with some beautiful touches from Arbol.
+Decorate that new coffee table with some beautiful touches from Scandinavian Living.
 Follow Delamere Events on Facebook to keep up-to-date on fun in the forest.
 And last but not least, discover the best of Chester by checking out our event’s calendar.